abokov/mc-modeling-sdk/README.md

-Processes and data modeling framework based on Monte-Carlo simulation and historical data, now on c++, multi-platform and Azure-enabled.
+Processes and data modeling C++ framework based on Monte-Carlo simulation and historical data.

 # How does it work